breck7/lab.treenotation.org/applyForInternshipProgram.md

 That would probably make things easier, but if you are able to figure out a way to cooperate effectively with the other interns via some type of translation setup, we would be open to trying it.

-### Can I use ideas or code from the Tree Notation Lab at my company, at my startup or in my private projects?
+### Can I use ideas or code from the Tree Notation Lab for my future school projects, jobs, or in my private projects?

 Of course.
 Most things we do are open and put into the public domain (currently under the MIT license).
 But, like everyone else, you are free to use the outputs of the lab however you wish.
 Zaldrizes buzdari iksos daor.